pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 ax.set_title("Within Individual Typical Trajctories", fontsize=20)
 ```

 We can see here how the model is constrained to apply a very linear fit to the behavioural trajectories.
 The immediate impression is of a relatively stable behaviourial pattern for each individual.
-But this is artefact of the model's inability to express the natural curvature of the behaviourial data.
+But this is artefact of the model's inability to express the curvature of the behaviourial data.
+Nevertheless we can see the individual variation forces the intercept terms to range between 5 and 25 on the scale.

 +++